atlassian/react-sweet-state/docs/api/actions.md

 setState({ count: 0 });
 ```

-Note: You can replace this default implementation with a custom one, for instance with [immer](https://github.com/mweststrate/immer), by overriding `defaults.mutator`.
+Note: You can replace this default implementation with a custom one, ([see mutator docs](../advanced/mutator.md)).

 ##### - getState